Turkey carcass soup is a delicious way to use the leftover carcass from a holiday turkey!

 - ½ tsp salt and pepper - ½ tsp each

-- Add the turkey carcass to a large pot along with any leftover turkey bones and unwanted turkey pieces.
+- Add the turkey carcass to a large stock pot along with any leftover turkey bones and unwanted turkey pieces.
 Pour enough water to fill the pot ¾ full.
-Bring the pot to a boil, then reduce to let simmer for 1-2 hours.
+Bring the pot to a boil over high heat, then reduce to let simmer over low heat for 1-2 hours.
 The longer you simmer, the deeper the flavor an nutrition of the broth.

-- Once broth is done, remove carcass and pour broth into a bowl through a strainer.
-Discard smaller bones and unwanted pieces.
+- Once broth is done, remove carcass and pour broth into a bowl through a fine mesh strainer.
+Discard bones and unwanted pieces.
 Meat on bones can be saved for the soup.

-- Pour 10 cups of turkey bone broth into a large pot.
+- Pour 10 cups of turkey bone broth into a big pot.
 Extra broth can be saved in the fridge or frozen for future recipes.

 - Add all other ingredients to the soup pot: diced tomatoes, turkey meat, potatoes, carrots, celery, onion, and uncooked wild rice.